Introduction: Guitar Hero Phone Jack [RJ11] Foot Pedal Mod

 3. Now, remove the hot glue from the pins on the strum bar board.
 De-solder the wires from the strum bar board.

-4. Solder these wires down to pin 1 and 3 of the Start/Select buttons.
+4. Solder these wires down to pin 1 and 3 of the Start/Select buttons on the board.
 Polarity does not matter here.

-Step 2: Soldering a RJ11 Cable to the Foot Pedal
+Step 2: Soldering the RJ11 or RJ45 Keystone to the Foot Pedal